SUNY Downstate Medical Center

-The of Public Health developed out of our Master of Public Health Program that began in 2001 with a focus on urban and immigrant health.
+The School of Public Health developed out of our Master of Public Health Program that began in 2001 with a focus on urban and immigrant health.
 It offers a Master of Public Health degree in which students may choose one of five advising concentrations: biostatistics, community health sciences, environmental and occupational health sciences, epidemiology, and health policy and management.
 It also offers a Doctor of Public Health degree in which students may choose one of the following three advising concentrations: community health sciences, environmental and occupational health sciences, and epidemiology.
 The School also offers a 15 credit Advanced Certificate in Public Health.
 All of the SPH degree programs are nationally accredited by the Council on Education for Public Health.
 Collectively, these diverse degree programs have a special focus on urban and immigrant health and address health disparities and the leading public health issues that affect the populations we serve.
 Our new Center for Global Health links preventive interventions here in Brooklyn among immigrant populations and among the communities from which they have emigrated overseas.
 The educational activities under the center include the Global Health in Developing Countries elective for fourth year medical students, in which 375 students have participated in 41 host countries.
 Another initiative is the Global Health Practical Field Experience for MPH students through which they satisfy the practicum for the MPH degree.
 Students have participated in this program in Haiti, India, Jamaica, and South Africa.
 In 2013, the school established the Global Health Pathway in the new curriculum of the College of Medicine.
 The newest initiative which was launched under Dr. Imperato’s leadership is the Peace Corps Master’s International Program, which began in 2014.